Skip to content

 • Tinting, reflective film, dirt or grime that obscures the plate

 Want a personal touch without getting in trouble?
-Good news – there are legal ways to stand out.
 These extras are completely above board:

 • 3D or 4D characters (as long as they're black and BS AU 145e compliant)